recoveryhub/2021-wanderers/periodical/MJ_E03_OP.md

 Demigod and goddess, they also look beyond.
 They see a light we see not; they guess a vaster star.
 They hear a music of the spheres.
 The wind comes fresh to them.

+##Footnotes

+[^1]: Johnston was the keynote speaker at a major East Coast suffrage event coordinated by the National American Woman Suffrage Association (NAWSA).
+Her speech was then published in the *Woman’s Journal*, the official publication of NAWSA.
+In this speech, one hears strains of optimistic faith in evolutionary progress that would be further developed in *The Wanderers* six years later.
+[^2]: Schlesinger Library, Radcliffe Institute, Harvard University, Cambridge, Massachusettes [Link text](https://iiif.lib.harvard.edu/manifests/view/drs:53675989$80i).
+[^3]: Tourist activities in Lucerne
+[^4]: The Greek personification of the human soul is imaged as a female butterfly.
+[^5]: Relating to the Precambrian eon, in which there was no life on the earth.
+[^6]: Related to shoreline or coastal
+[^7]: Prehistoric geological formations